Editions of Dungeons & Dragons: Player's Option series

-Some of the optional rules include the introduction of a point-based system to allow players to pick and choose parts of classes to make their own class, and a more tactical combat system including attacks of opportunity.
+Some of the optional rules include the introduction of a point-based system, allowing players to select from a list of abilities within character classes and create more individualized characters, and a more tactical combat system that includes elements such as attacks of opportunity.

 Dungeons & Dragons 3rd edition

-A major revision of the AD&D rules was released in 2000, the first edition published by Wizards of the Coast, which had acquired TSR in 1997.
+A major revision of the AD&D rules was released in 2000, the first edition published entirely by Wizards of the Coast.
 As the Basic game had been discontinued some years earlier, and the more straightforward title was more marketable, the word "advanced" was dropped and the new edition was named just Dungeons & Dragons, but still officially referred to as 3rd edition (or 3E for short).
 It also served as the basis of a broader role-playing system designed around 20-sided dice, called the d20 System.
 Monte Cook, Jonathan Tweet, and Skip Williams all contributed to the 3rd edition Player's Handbook, Dungeon Master's Guide, and Monster Manual, and then each designer wrote one of the books based on those contributions.
+In a retrospective on the legacy of Dungeons & Dragons, academic Evan Torner commented that the aim of the designers was to "simplify and declutter the whole system" – "D&D 3e and 3.5e bear the influence of Eurogame-style elegant design: that the terminology and choices in the game should be immediately intelligible to all who might play it.
+Players understanding the game itself got more agency over their PCs' fate".